 Documents to download

-The WCA has been controversial since it was introduced. a Work and Pensions Committee report in 2018 said that failings in the assessment and decision-making processes for both ESA and PIP had resulted in the “pervasive lack of trust” that risked undermining the operation of both benefits.
+The WCA has been controversial since it was introduced.
+A Work and Pensions Committee report in 2018 said that failings in the assessment and decision-making processes for both ESA and PIP had resulted in the “pervasive lack of trust” that risked undermining the operation of both benefits.
 This report made a series of recommendations covering, amongst other things, recording assessments, the supply and use of evidence, clarity of communications, guidance in relation to home assessments, and the role of companions at assessments.

 What is the Government proposing?

-The Government says this would reduce the anxiety claimants currently have that they might lose their benefits if they enter work, allow Jobcentre Plus Work Coaches to build relationships with individuals, and reduce the number of assessments people need to go through to access benefits.
+The Government says this would reduce the anxiety claimants currently have that they might lose their benefits if they enter work, allow Jobcentre Plus Work Coaches to build relationships with claimants, and reduce the number of assessments people need to go through to access benefits.

 When might changes be introduced?

 After that, the changes would be introduced for new claims only, on a staged, geographical basis.
-This would begin no earlier than 2026/27, and rollout would take at least three years.
+This would begin no earlier than 2026/27, and roll-out would take at least three years.
 From 2029 at the earliest, existing UC LCWRA claimants would then move on to the new system.

 Questions unanswered or under consideration